- 5 minutes to read

 Consider taking a rental device rather than your personal equipment.
-This will limit the amount of data at risk should your laptop or phone be lost, stolen or searched.
+This will limit the amount of data at risk should your laptop be lost, stolen or searched.
 PC and Macintosh laptops with appropriate up-to-date security protections are available for checkout from DoIT.
-Cell phones are also available.
-Devices available for checkout is limited so reserve as soon as you can.
+Laptops available for checkout are limited so reserve as soon as you can.

 If you can not take a loaner device, sanitize your device by backing up the information and remove all information not needed during your travels.
 Ensure up-to-date protections for anti-malware, security patching and firewalls.

 Take the minimum amount of information needed for your travel.
 Do not take sensitive information (electronic or printed) with you as you travel.
 Evaluate the sensitivity of the information you are considering taking by knowing in many countries/cultures there is no expectation of privacy.
 Backup all information you do take and leave the backup at work.
 Remove all external storage media (e.g. CDs, USBs, etc.) from the computer before you travel.